 Although the driver that pushes sound into your ear is now more sealed than previous generations of AirPods thanks to included rubber ear tips in the box, this is the largest and deepest opening out of any part surrounding the AirPods Pro, and can still become prone to swear or water damage.

-It also house the most technology just under its filter screen, including the swift custom-designed Apple H1 wireless chip and the punchy sound drivers themselves.
+It also houses the most technology just under its filter screen, including the swift custom-designed Apple H1 wireless chip and the punchy sound drivers themselves.

 But even with a good seal, there is still the chance that water and sweat can run along the ear and get in between the ear tip, posing the risk of entering the driver port and really impacting the delicate electronics inside.